 On 31 August 2023, the European Court of Human Rights condemned Italy for the violation of art.
 3 of the ECHR (inhuman and degrading treatment) regarding the reception reserved to a single minor girl, in situations of promiscuity and without the assistance she needed for 8 months at an adult centre in Como (M.A. v.
 Italy, no. 70583/17).

-With a MOI circular dated 17 January 2024, it was established that the sections dedicated to unaccompanied minors over-16 year olds in the adults centres, have to provide the same services and quality standards than those guaranteed in the centres dedicated to minor (those ruled by Article 19 of the Reception Decree).
+With a MOI circular dated 17 January 2024, it was established that the sections dedicated to unaccompanied minors over-16 year olds in the adults’ centres have to provide the same services and quality standards than those guaranteed in the centres dedicated to minor (those ruled by Article 19 of the Reception Decree).

 However, it is not clear how this could happen in practice if those centres do not provide those services.

 Moreover, as stressed by the associations belonging to Tavolo Minori, reception in adult facilities is not compatible with the protection to be granted to single minors according to the Convention on the Rights of Children and Adolescents, which in art.
-20 establishes that the minor without his family must be placed in family foster care or in specific structures for minors, excluding the possibility of placement in adult structures.
+20 establishes that the minor without family must be placed in family foster care or in specific structures for minors, excluding the possibility of placement in adult structures.
 Furthermore, this provision conflicts with the Reception Directive 2013/33/EU, which in art.
-24 establishes the possibility of housing unaccompanied minors who have reached the age of 16 in reception centres for adults, but only “if it is in their best interests, as required by article 23, paragraph 2.
+24 establishes the possibility of housing unaccompanied minors who have reached the age of 16 in reception centres for adults, but only “if it is in their best interests, as required by article 23, paragraph 2”.

 In 2023, the associations part of the “Tavolo Minori” for minors also recorded minors accommodated in completely emergency situations, such as tents or containers, where they remained for several months in reception conditions that do not ensure minimum hygiene standards and essential services and where the minors remained in the inability to access fundamental rights such as the right to education or the right to apply for international protection or a permit for minors.

-As underlined by ASGI to the Committee of Ministers in January 2024,[70] in the Rosolini camp no adequate water supply was guaranteed (the minors were often forced to wash with water from bottles), and only five showers (with no hot water) and ten toilets, located outside and often malfunctioning, were provided, evidently insufficient for the 180 minors housed in the facility (reaching 210 at times of overcrowding).
-The minors slept on cots, with no guarantee of privacy, the heating was insufficient and the minors were not provided with blankets by authorities.
+As underlined by ASGI to the Committee of Ministers in January 2024,[73] in the Rosolini camp no adequate water supply was guaranteed (the minors were often forced to wash with water from bottles), and only five showers (with no hot water) and ten toilets, located outside and often malfunctioning, were provided, evidently insufficient for the 180 minors housed in the facility (reaching 210 at times of overcrowding).
+The minors slept on cots, with no guarantee of privacy, the heating was insufficient, and the minors were not provided with blankets by authorities.
 There were no dining areas, tables and chairs.
 The minors did not have a guardian appointed and had not had the opportunity to apply for asylum or a residence permit.
 There were also no legal support or educational activities.
-According to information provided by the Prefecture of Syracuse[71] between 2 September and 1 December 2023, 512 UAMs were placed in this facility (91 under 16 years of age), for an average stay of 60 days, which for some minors lasted more than three months; 264 minors left independently and unprotected.
+According to information provided by the Prefecture of Syracuse[74] between 2 September and 1 December 2023, 512 UAMs were placed in this facility (91 under 16 years of age), for an average stay of 60 days, which for some minors lasted more than three months; 264 minors left independently and unprotected.

 In 2023, ASGI also recorded cases where minors were detained in CPRs as adults (see Detention).